 As of June 2025, roughly 24,200 San Mateo County residents use the Affordable Care Act marketplace, known in California as Covered California, to find a health care provider and potentially receive financial assistance paying their monthly health care premiums, according to a representative from Covered California.

-Around 22,100 of those San Mateo County residents are benefiting from enhanced ACA premium tax credits, and their average monthly premium currently sits at $245.
-If these credits expire at the end of this year, these individuals will experience a projected 212% increase in monthly premiums, paying, on average, $201 more than before, per Covered California.
+Around 22,100 of those San Mateo County residents are benefiting from enhanced ACA premium tax credits.
+If these credits expire at the end of this year, these individuals will experience a projected 112% increase in monthly premiums, paying, on average, $201 more than before, per Covered California.
+Currently, those enrolled in Covered California pay, on average, a $246 monthly premium, and those enrolled in Covered California who benefit from the enhanced premium tax credits pay, on average, a $186 monthly premium.

-That’s much higher than the projected national increase, which sits at 114%, according to an analysis from KFF, a nonpartisan health policy organization.
+The projected national increase sits at 114%, according to an analysis from KFF, a nonpartisan health policy organization.
 Nationally, 24 million Americans use the ACA marketplace to receive health insurance, and the vast majority of those individuals use the enhanced premium tax credits.

 It’s important to keep in mind that ACA premium tax credits are meted out on a sliding scale, meaning higher-income individuals receive less of a subsidy, KFF Policy Analyst Matt McGough said.